hgrubbs/containercourse/course/part002.md

 api_1       |  * Detected change in '/client/api.py', reloading
 ```

 This concept of live reloading is not unique to our program or the language it is written in.
-Many frameworks and languages include these feature, and concepts like volume mounts between hosts and containers allow you to easily take advantage of this.
+Many frameworks and languages include this feature, and concepts like volume mounts between hosts and containers allow you to easily take advantage of this.
 Sending a request to the `/` endpoint now returns a new message to reflect our edit.

 ```bash
 $ curl 'http://localhost:38080/'